sushihangover/sushihangover.github.io/source/_posts/2015-06-08-mono-unable-to-find-the-ldylib-native-library.markdown

     file libmono-curses.dylib
     libmono-curses.dylib: Mach-O dynamically linked shared library i386

-I am compiling using a 64-bit version of Mono on OS-X and need 64, so a quick fix in the mono-curses Makefile and re-compile and I have a 64-bit version.
+I am compiling using a 64-bit version of Mono on OS-X and need 64-bit libraries (and native libs), so a quick fix in the mono-curses Makefile and re-compile and I have a 64-bit version (I'll fork and fix the [mono-curses](https://github.com/mono/mono-curses) project and post it to my GitHub).

     file libmono-curses.dylib
     libmono-curses.dylib: Mach-O 64-bit dynamically linked shared library x86_64